 - Chassis and Frame: “Integral” chassis-body design with an insulated rear-mounted engine, single rear axle with integrated differential, aluminum body panels mounted on a space frame integrated with the chassis, radial tires on air suspension.

 - Look and Feel: Good looks!
 Lower windows, lower body, aerodynamic build with rounded edges, as long and tall as the present Superfasts, but a bit wider.
 Sealed glass windows for AC, slideable glass windows or shutters for non-AC.

-The New Bus should be only one body frame with the interiors customizable as per service, coming in two variants, air conditioned and non-airconditioned.
+The New Bus should be only one body frame with the interiors customizable as per service, coming in two variants, air-conditioned and non-airconditioned.
 The only difference between them should be the AC units and windows.
-An important factor is the color.
+An important factor is color.
 Please stop painting the interiors green and blue.
-The interiors should be more welcoming and hence white panels please!
+The interiors should be more welcoming and hence white panels, please!
 This one single model can be customized and used for all services.
-The non-AC version can be used for Fast Passenger, Superfast and Super Deluxe services while the AC version can be used for Super Express services.
+The non-AC version can be used for Fast Passenger, Superfast, and Super Deluxe services while the AC version can be used for Super Express services.

 The table above shows how configurations of the new service types should be like.
 City/Mofussil and Ordinary services should be spun off into another corporation with services reconfigured as mentioned in the previous part, with equipment being used for these services being only low floor buses with automatic gearboxes as big-ass high platform buses make no sense in city traffic where people have to get on and off frequently and the driver has nothing to do but change gears.
 The “New Bus” described above can be used to run all types of service other than Garuda services with different seating configuration and climate.
 IN short, there should be only three bus types for the Kerala RTC: The Low Floor city and Moffusil services, the New Bus and the Premium Garudas.
 Here are those details including stoppage patterns.